Skip to main content

 The international response to the conflict has been deeply divided.

-Several Western governments have expressed support for Israel’s security concerns while urging restraint and emphasizing the importance of avoiding civilian casualties.
+Several Western governments have expressed support for Israel’s security concerns while urging restraint and emphasising the importance of avoiding civilian casualties.

-At the same time, countries such as China and Russia have criticized the military campaign and called for an immediate ceasefire and renewed diplomatic negotiations.
+At the same time, countries such as China and Russia have criticised the military campaign and called for an immediate ceasefire and renewed diplomatic negotiations.

 In Europe, leaders have warned that continued escalation could destabilize the entire Middle East and trigger a global energy crisis, particularly if the conflict disrupts shipping through the strategically vital Strait of Hormuz, through which a large portion of the world’s oil supply passes.